adulu-bang/NetStream-Caravel/README.md

 - Static Timing Analysis (STA) will be conducted using OpenSTA as part of the OpenLane flow

 This staged verification approach ensures a smooth transition from functional validation to silicon-ready design.

----

-## Implementation Plan

-NetStream is being developed iteratively, starting from a functional RTL prototype and progressing toward a fully optimized and fabrication-ready design.

-### RTL Design

-- Initial Verilog implementation of the packet-processing pipeline completed
-- Modular structure covering parser, rule matching, action engine, and control interface
-- Current design focuses on functional correctness and architectural validation

-- Ongoing improvements include:
-  - Pipeline optimization for higher throughput
-  - Refinement of rule matching structures
-  - Enhanced buffering and flow control mechanisms

-### Verification

-- Functional verification using Verilog testbenches and cocotb
-- Simulation with Verilator for rapid iteration and debugging
-- Gradual expansion of test coverage and complexity

 ### Physical Design Flow